 Booking sources chart shows which channels people use to interact with your app.
 It allows to deduce several things essential for the business:

-- Collaboration with which companies (in case of working with a partner dispatcher) is the most successful for you;
+Collaboration with which companies (in case of working with a partner operator) is the most successful for you;

 Driver median response time

 The chart shows how much time your drivers spend to confirm a job or to bid for a new job offer.
 The calculation is based on the confirmation time.
 Confirmation time is the “offer bid time of a driver” minus “offer staying open time”.
 The chart visualizes the median of a confirmation time of all your company drivers.
 The x-axis shows the date, and the y-axis the response time.

 The median is more precise than “the arithmetic mean”.
 The mean is the sum of the response time of all your drivers added up together and divided by the number of your drivers.
 The median is the middle value separating the greater and lesser halves of a data set, which allows avoiding statistics spoiling by one or two lazy drivers.

 Normally, the quicker drivers react, the better the reputation of a company is.
 Sometimes long response time is a result of no notifications sent to the drivers.
 Sometimes it is a consequence of low engagement level of the drivers: in such case, you may think of motivating the drivers.